Seabreg/Mosca/README.md

 ##Mosca
 =====

- Static analysis tool to find bugs like a grep unix command, Version 0.02
+ Static analysis tool to find bugs like a grep unix command, Version 0.03
 *egg modules is a config to find to vulnerabilities

 *you can use at C, PHP, javascript, ruby etc

+*Save results at XML file

 *create your own modules etc...